 As mentioned above, if you are working with a letting agent or property management company, the inventory should be included in their service fees.
 When finding an inventory clerk yourself, prices will vary from business to business and may also depend on the size of your property.
 However, you can expect to pay at least €60.

 Third party inventory companies tend to also offer interim inspections, which you might like to take advantage of.
 This is where they will visit the property (usually once every quarter or every 6 months) to check that it is being kept to a reasonable standard.
 This process is less in-depth than the initial inventory report, but is more of a basic check to see if any repairs or maintenance is needed.
-It’s also a way to make sure there is no unauthorised occupation or things like pets and smoking indoors (if these things have been prohibited in the tenancy agreement).
+It’s also a way to make sure there is no unauthorised occupation or things like smoking indoors or pets (if pets are banned from the rental property).

 You can carry out interim inspections yourself if you prefer, but whichever route you choose you must always get your tenants’ permission and arrange a time for you or the clerk to be there.
 Interim checks will usually be cheaper than full inventory reports, and you can expect to pay around €40.